shamsu711/Terraform/README.md

 # Terraform

-This is automatically created the plan
+Now it should not automatically create the plan